awsdocs/amazon-translate-developer-guide/doc_source/examples-python.md

 ```

 You can change the source and target languages subject to the following constraints:
 + If the source language is English, you can translate the source text to any of the other supported languages\.
-For a list of supported languages, see [How It Works](how-it-works.md)\.
+For a list of supported languages, see [How Amazon Translate Works](how-it-works.md)\.
 + If the source language is not English, the target language must be English\.